Malythist/UnlockSecurity/README.md

 ### Usage
 1. Download and install latest version
-2. Open the settings and grant all permissions
+2. Grant all permissions
-3. Open app and press "activate"
+3. Open app and press "Activate"
 4. Enjoy!